thewtex/thesis/strain_estimation/strain_estimation.rst

 eigenvectors that are mutually perpendicular [Lai1993]_.
 Since the strain tensor is a real, symmetric tensor, it has eigenvalues and eigenvectors.
-If unit length eigenvectors are used as the columns of a transformation matrix for the associated tensor, the the transformed result will be a diagonal matrix whose entries are the eigenvalues.
+If unit length eigenvectors are used as the columns of a transformation matrix for the associated tensor, the transformed result will be a diagonal matrix whose entries are the eigenvalues.
 The eigenvalues of **E** are called the *principal strains* of **E**, and the eigenvectors of **E** are called the *principal directions* of **E** [Lai1993]_.